bparanj/crystal/electronics/design/piezoelectric-effect.md

 - Applications in sensors, actuators, and energy harvesting

 4.  graduate student:

-At an advanced level, we delve deeper into the solid-state physics and materials science aspects:
+We delve deeper into the solid-state physics and materials science aspects:

 - Tensor notation and symmetry considerations in piezoelectric materials
 - Landau theory of phase transitions and ferroelectricity